Gilenya: Help With MS Fatigue

 Details of My Gilenya Failure

-I first began relating my Gilenya experience back in August 2011, now as 2012 is well under way I have five months of accounting to continue.
+I began relating my Gilenya experience in August 2011, and 2012.
+I have roughly five months of information to share.

-I will update this section in the future after I have had my vision checked.
-The choices are either it is just typical MS vision symptoms, or macular edema caused by the fingolimod or perhaps a case of ON (optic neuritis).
+This is just typical MS vision symptoms, or macular edema caused by the fingolimod, or perhaps a case of ON (optic neuritis).

 - What Is Macular Edema?